 The City of Decatur communicates regularly with our local PHA.
 The City communicates with the PHA regarding affordable rental housing, both existing and potentially new.
 The codes were updated in 2019 to meet current construction trends.

-We believe in collaboration and know that plans for moving the city forward will not work unless we have the partnership of our local agencies as well as developers.
+We believe in collaboration and know that plans for moving the city forward will not work unless we have

 Discussion: